KyleRego/KyleRego.github.io/collections/_posts/2025-02-11-some-scattered-notes-on-web-administration.markdown

 - directory: destination path on the server to put the file

 If `ssl` is used for `directory` in the above the file will be put in `~/ssl` (directory `ssl` in the user's home directory `~`).

-## Apache Ports

-If using ports (in my case, opening ports in the Azure Portal network settings to my own IP address and then also editing the Apache virtual hosts configuration) remember to edit `ports.conf` as well, and check both the `<IfModule ssl_module>` and `<IfModule mod_gnutls.c>` blocks